 Last year, Bohn renegotiated Tommy Tuberville’s contract, allowing a smoother exit when the time was right in December.
-I’m still not sure how he pulled it off, but the Bearcats were able to make a coaching change earlier than expected and the buyout wound up being lower than it was in the original contract.
+I’m still not sure how he pulled it off, but the Bearcats were able to make a coaching change earlier than expected, and the buyout wound up being lower than it was in the original contract.

 Bohn sealed up the football program fairly quickly by bringing in Luke Fickell.
 Many, myself included, were a bit confused by the move.
-He checked very few boxes from my standpoint, and then there was talk of some kind of “computer analysis” that supported his hiring.
+He checked very few boxes from my standpoint, and then there was the talk of some “computer analysis” that supported his hiring.
 It was a bit of a bold move, and while Fickell has yet to coach a game, the last six months of Bearcats football have been some of the most exciting in program history.
 Fickell immediately out-recruited Tuberville in his first class, despite an abbreviated window of time, and his first full class is on target to be the best in program history.
-In six months of offseason, Fickell has probably done more for UC football’s local perception than Tuberville and Butch Jones did combined.
+In six months of offseason, Fickell has probably done more for UC football’s local perception than Tuberville and Butch Jones combined.
 Bohn saw that potential.